-As an Ops Team member, it is important that you are present at the quarterly meetings.
-Although all members hold important responsibilities at their home agency, they are expected to attend the Ops Team meetings.
+As a SG member and SC liaison, it is important that you are present at all scheduled meetings.
+Although all members hold important responsibilities at their home agency, they are expected to attend the subcommittee and SG meetings.
 The home agency of each member has pledged their support for FIRESCOPE and is expected to honor that support by allowing your attendance at the meetings.
 Each member's input and representation are vital to the collective mission of FIRESCOPE.
 It is critical to the team effort that we establish and maintain solid and productive working relationships amongst our members.

-Appropriate attire at all FIRESCOPE meetings is a minimum of business casual or departmental uniform.
+Appropriate attire at all FIRESCOPE meetings is business casual or department uniform.